No B.S Guide To Singapore REITs (2019): ETFs, Dividends & How to Buy

 AEI is known as Asset Enhancement Initiative.

-The goal is to optimise the value of a REIT’s existing asset properties value with the aim of increasing rental income.
-This is very common in Singapore especially in shopping malls.
+The goal is to optimise the value of a REIT’s existing asset properties value to increase rental income.
+This is very common in Singapore, especially in shopping malls.

 How To Get Started in 2019?

 If you are a aspiring investor looking to own a piece of Singapore property with low starting capital, while earning a regular income, we hope this complete guide to Singapore REITs have convinced you to start looking at REITs as an option.

 We have provided the key fundamentals to REITs investing in Singapore via the various sections above.
 You should be able to understand frequently used terms in REITs, understand what to look out for in a profitable REIT, and how to actually invest and buy a REIT.

 Our Early Retirement Masterclass trainer, Christopher Ng Wai Chung has had frequent discourse with us on the power of REITs as a dividend investing tool.
 His results back up his actions.
 He retired at 39 with a passive income of $6,000 - $8,000/month.
 And his retirement was never threatened by the birth of his second child or his desire to go to law school at SMU.